 Beyond nutrient management, biofertilizers also play a critical role in enhancing plant resilience against abiotic and biotic stresses.
 Millets, though naturally hardy, often face constraints under extreme drought or poor soil conditions.
 The use of biofertilizers can mitigate such stresses by improving root microbe symbiosis, enhancing water retention, and stimulating antioxidant enzyme activity in plants (Mitra et al., 2023).
 Moreover, plant growth-promoting rhizobacteria (PGPR) act as bio-protectants and bio-stimulants by suppressing pathogenic microorganisms through competition, antibiosis, or the induction of systemic resistance (Basu et al., 2021).
 This multifaceted functionality positions biofertilizers as vital components in building climate-resilient millet production systems that can withstand adverse growing conditions.

-An additional dimension to millet sustainability is their health-promoting potential.
-Millets are rich in bioactive compounds such as phenolic acids, flavonoids, and tannins, which possess antioxidant, anti-inflammatory, and antidiabetic properties (Majid & Priyadarshini, 2020).
+An additional dimension to millet sustainability is their its health-promoting potential.
+Millets are rich in bioactive compounds such as inculding phenolic acids, flavonoids, and tannins, which possess antioxidant, anti-inflammatory, and antidiabetic properties (Majid & Priyadarshini, 2020).
 However, the nutritional value and antioxidant activity of millets can be influenced by processing methods like malting, germination, soaking, and roasting.
 Studies have shown that malting finger millet for 96 hours increased its free phenolic acid content twofold, enhancing antioxidant activity (Sunil et al., 2024).
 Similarly, germination of foxtail millet improved DPPH scavenging capacity and increased bioavailability of essential nutrients.
-Conversely, harsh heat treatments such as boiling and roasting can degrade thermolabile antioxidant compounds and reduce overall activity (Singh et al., 2023).
+Conversely, harsh heat treatments, such as boiling and roasting, can degrade thermolabile antioxidant compounds and reduce overall antioxidant activity (Singh et al., 2023).
 Hence, optimizing processing techniques is crucial not only for improving the functional properties of millets but also for maximizing their nutritional benefits in human diets.
 The integration of biofertilizers in millet cultivation can further enhance these qualities by improving micronutrient uptake and stimulating the biosynthesis of health-promoting phytochemicals.

 India, the world’s largest producer of millets, plays a pivotal role in promoting these crops as part of national food and nutrition security programs.
 However, millet production and productivity have declined over the decades due to policy neglect, limited research investment, and the dominance of rice and wheat in public procurement and consumption patterns (Sajeev & Kundapura, 2023).
 To revive millet cultivation, a two-pronged approach addressing both production and consumption is essential.
 On the production side, integrating biofertilizers and improved nutrient management strategies can significantly increase yields, profitability, and resource-use efficiency.
 On the consumption side, awareness programs, product diversification, and inclusion of millets in institutional and public feeding schemes can boost demand.
-The government’s recent initiatives under the International Year of Millets (2023) mark a major step in repositioning millets as climate-smart and nutrition-rich grains for the future.
+The government’s recent initiatives under the International Year of Millets (2023) mark a major step in toward repositioning millets as climate-smart, and nutrition-rich grains for the future.

-Integrating biofertilizers into the nutrient management of millets represents a sustainable and scientifically grounded pathway toward achieving productivity enhancement, soil rejuvenation, and food–nutrient security.
-The adoption of microbial inoculants and organic-based fertilizers, coupled with optimized nutrient management, can help restore soil health while reducing the dependence on costly and environmentally damaging chemical fertilizers.
+Integrating biofertilizers into the nutrient management of millets represents a sustainable, and scientifically grounded pathway toward achieving to enhancing productivity enhancement, soil rejuvenation rejuvenation soils, and securing food–nutrient security.
+The adoption of microbial inoculants and organic-based fertilizers, coupled with optimized nutrient management, can help restore soil health while reducing the dependence reliance on costly, and environmentally damaging chemical fertilizers.
 The convergence of biotechnology, soil microbiology, and agronomy offers new opportunities to develop location-specific biofertilizer formulations and delivery systems.
 With coordinated efforts in research, policy, and farmer capacity building, biofertilizer-based millet cultivation can serve as a cornerstone of sustainable agricultural transformation in the decades ahead.

 2. Millets: The Climate-Resilient Nutri-Cereals